The British & Irish Lions 2017 Tour Preview

 Where the Lions Can Gain Ascendency

-There are also 16 tried-and-tested Lions who were part of the victorious squad that won the 2013 series in Australia: a massive turnover in a four-year cycle.
+There are also 16 tried-and-tested Lions who were part of the victorious squad that won the 2013 series in Australia – a massive turnover in a four-year cycle.
 This year’s touring party contains a wealth of experience; hardened players who know exactly the kind of mental toughness and resolve that’s needed to triumph through adversity in the Southern Hemisphere.
-The Lions will need to summon every drop of experience and savvy and look to leaders such as Alun Wyn Jones, Leigh Halpenny and repeat captain, Sam Warbuton, to provide the impetus not just in the three, full international tests, but also in the build-games against the New Zealand Super Rugby franchises if they are to be successful.
+The Lions will need to summon every drop of experience and savvy and look to leaders such as Alun Wyn Jones, Leigh Halfpenny and repeat captain, Sam Warbuton, to provide the impetus not just in the three, full tests, but also in the build-up games against the New Zealand Super Rugby franchises if they are to be successful.

-Although the sheer strength, depth and balance of the Lions squad will fill their fans with hope, success on a six-week – especially in New Zealand – depends on a lot more than the ability of the players.
-All Blacks coach Steve Hansen knows this; he’s already been forced to concede that this year’s Lions squad “is the strongest Lions Squad [he has] seen in a long time, with a lot of depth, especially in important positions like at No.10” and he will recall becoming the first All Blacks coach to lose to Ireland back in November – eight players who made history that day will be on the plane to New Zealand.
-What he has mentioned, however, is whether the Lions have enough time to gel properly as a team – both on and off the pitch – and whether or not they’ll be able to withstand the pressure of expectation from the Home Nations.
+Although the strength, depth and balance of the Lions squad will fill their fans with hope, success on a six-week tour – especially in New Zealand – depends on a lot more than the ability of the players.
+All Blacks coach Steve Hansen knows this; he’s already been forced to concede that the touring side “is the strongest Lions Squad [he has] seen in a long time, with a lot of depth, especially in important positions like at No.10” and he will recall becoming the first All Blacks coach to lose to Ireland back in November – eight players who made history that day will be on the plane to New Zealand.
+What he has questioned, however, whether or not the Lions will have enough time to gel properly as a team – both on and off the pitch – and whether or not they’ll be able to withstand the pressure of expectation from the Home Nations.

-Knowing the importance that team morale and comradery can play on these kinds of tours, Gatland and his managerial staff are investing significant time on team bonding exercises.
-Having quality players is one thing; finding a way for these players, from four different sporting nations to come together as one and not splinter off into their own factions when times get hard, is another.
-If the Lions Management can get this right, they will build a squad that even the world’s best rugby nation will struggle to contain.
+Knowing the importance that team morale and camaraderie can play on these kinds of tours, Gatland and his managerial staff are investing significant time on team bonding exercises.
+Having quality players is one thing; finding a way for these players, from different rival sporting nations, to come together as one and not splinter off into their own factions when the heat is on is another.
+If the Lions management can get this right they will build a squad that even the world’s best rugby nation will struggle to contain.

 Where They May Fall Short

-Perhaps the main concern of any coach, which is almost entirely out of their control, is the number of injuries they must contend with before their side even takes the field.
-The All Blacks have their own injury worries of their own to manage, with a number of first-choice players in the likes of Dane Coles, Ben Smith, Israel Dagg, Kieren Reed, Jerome Kaino and Nehe Milner Skudder all either out injured or lacking serious playing time.
-The Lions, however, at the end of an already exhausting season of domestic and European fixtures, must now muster the energy and motivation and embark upon what is likely to be the single most challenging tour of their careers.
-With key talisman Billy Vunipola already side-lined from the tour due to an ongoing shoulder injury and Ben Youngs having withdrawn due to personal reasons, not to mention tomorrow’s Aviva Premiership and Pro 12 finals, there are bound to be a few more names added to the injury list.
+Perhaps the main concern of any coach, which lay almost entirely out of their control, is the number of injuries they must contend with before their side even takes the field.
+The All Blacks have injury worries of their own to manage, with a number of first-choice players in the likes of Dane Coles, Ben Smith, Israel Dagg, Kieren Reed, Jerome Kaino and Nehe Milner Skudder all either out injured or lacking serious playing time.
+The Lions, however, at the end of an already exhausting season of domestic and European fixtures, must now dig deep and embark upon what is likely to be the single most challenging tour of their careers.
+With key talisman Billy Vunipola already side-lined from the tour due to an ongoing shoulder injury and Ben Youngs having withdrawn due to personal reasons – not to mention tomorrow’s Aviva Premiership and Pro 12 finals – there are bound to be a few more names added to the injury list.

 The Final Word

-When all is said and done, when all the debates and arguments are set aside, this year’s Lions Tour is shaping up to be one of the greatest ever.
-Despite their less than perfect preparation and the absence of arguably the best number eight in the world, Billy Vunipola, the Lions must believe that they have a fantastic chance of beating the defending world champions.
-There are a number of world beaters in the squad in the likes of Connor Muray, Mako Vunipola, George North and RBS Six Nations player of the year, Stuart Hogg, to give the All Blacks genuine cause for worry, plus several players from the Irish contingent that know exactly what it takes to see them undone.
+Despite their less-than-perfect build up to the tour and the absence of arguably the best number eight in the world, Billy Vunipola, the Lions must believe they stand a real chance of beating the defending world champions.
+There are a number of world beaters in the squad in the likes of Connor Muray, Mako Vunipola, Owen Farrell and RBS Six Nations player of the year, Stuart Hogg, to give the All Blacks genuine cause for worry, and there are several more players from the Irish contingent that know exactly what it takes to see them undone.